Seve Ballesteros - a genius on the green

 later; almost dictating the path the ball would take.

-A young Bernhard Langer benefitted from Seve's knowledge of putting and this
+A young Bernhard Langer benefited from Seve's knowledge of putting and this

 helped him through one of his first legendary bouts of the yips.
 At the 1980